nadakamel/github-repositories/README.md

-# github-repositories
+# Public GitHub Repositories
- Use this​ ​Endpoint​ ​to retrieve public GitHub repositories، with search feature . - Each list item should show the following:- 1.
-Repository name.
-2. Repository owner name.
-3. Avatar (Image) of the repository owner.
-4. Creation date if date since more than 6 month use the following format ​Thursday, Oct 22, 2020​ ​else use ​4 month ago, 2 years ago. - Search for repositories matching at least 2 characters, i.e if i searched for ​xy​, Then, Only repos with ​xy in the name​, should be listed. - When any repository is clicked, It should open a screen with more details about the repository, Feel free to add any info of your choice.
+Using this [Endpoint](https://api.github.com/repositories) to retrieve public GitHub repositories with search feature.
+When any repository is clicked, it opens a screen with more details about the repository.

+- Each list item shows the following:
+   - Repository name
+   - Repository owner name
+   - Avatar (Image) of the repository owner
+   - Creation date

+- Search for repositories matching at least 2 characters in the repo name.

+- Each repository details shows the following:
+   - Repo Github URL
+   - Repo Description
+   - Number of branches (showing branches names)
+   - Number of commits
+   - Number of tags
+   - Number of contributors (showing their name and avatar)